ankitbarai507/doc-understand-datasets/README.md

 Novel Methodolgy for Synthetic Dataset generation from Ideation to development (Acknowledge my mentor's guidance and support) <br/>
 Various versions of this synthetic document Images generating tool is developed. <br/>

+Note : Initially, Deep models were trained using Tensorflow object detection API, Yolo V3 but later approach shifted on Fine tuning CRAFT, which is based on Affinity between characters and words.

 ## This Tool can generate as many distinct documents as the storage space will allow with all Annotations (char level, word level, Graphical entities, lines, noise, blurness, dullness)

 ## This makes this tool a candidate for creating the largest ever completely annotated Datasets for All kind of Document Understanding tasks.